kyhau/workspace/useful-tools/github/README.md

 ## GH CLI and Extensions

 - GH CLI multi-account switch https://gist.github.com/yermulnik/017837c01879ed3c7489cc7cf749ae47
-- https://github.com/Link-/gh-token - Create an installation access token for a GitHub app from your terminal
+- [go-token](https://github.com/Link-/gh-token) - Create an installation access token for a GitHub app from your terminal
     - can be used as CLI tool or as GH CLI extension

----
+- [gh-gei](https://github.com/github/gh-gei) - GitHub Enterprise Importer CLI

 ## GitHub Actions

 For GitHub Actions